 This oven-roasted asparagus recipe is created for one reason and that is because I am always looking for simple, straightforward ways to incorporate more greens into my diet.
 And side dishes, especially vegetable side dishes, give me an excuse to do so.

 Cooking asparagus in the oven delivers a quick and healthy side dish that is easily customizable.
+Plus, I think it is the easiest way to cook it.
 Once you learn all there is to know about prepping, storing and cooking, the fun part comes in the seasoning and serving.

 Add this baked asparagus to your recipe book.
 I promise you that it’ll be one you’ll turn to over and over again.
-If you’d rather cook your asparagus on the stove, be sure to check out my Sauteed Asparagus Recipe as well.
+If you’d rather cook asparagus on the stove, be sure to check out my Sauteed Asparagus Recipe, and if you want to try your hand at cooking it in the air fryer, be sure to try my Air Fryer Asparagus recipe as well.
+Both of these cooking methods provide you with a shorter cooking time and just as delicious asparagus.

-Note: Thin vs thick asparagus is more about personal preference.
+Note: Thin vs thick asparagus, or the thickness of the asparagus, is more about personal preference.
 Pencil thin asparagus is sweeter whereas thicker asparagus has a stronger aroma and flavor.
+While you can find thick asparagus all year long, the thinner asparagus is usually available at grocery stores during the asparagus season.
 We will discuss variance in cooking times below!

 How to prepare it for roasting?

 The best way to prepare asparagus is to snap off the ends one-by-one.
 This is the natural break between tender asparagus and the woody stem.
-The woodsy part should snap off easily.
+The woodsy part should snap off easily, leaving you with bright green stalks ready for cooking.

-If this is a task that seems too tedious, simply snap one spear.
+If this task seems too tedious, simply snap one spear.
 Then, bunch the asparagus spears together, line up the ends and cut at the point where the one asparagus spear was broken.

-You can toss the ends or save them for later to use next time you make vegetable stock.
+You can toss the ends or save them for later to use next time you make vegetable or chicken stock.

 How to bake asparagus in the oven?